All Content and Intellectual Property is under Copyright Protection | Medical License Direct © 2009 -2012

 of postgraduate training in the U.S.

-o If you did not graduate from an AMA- or AOA-approved program, you must have completed three
+If you did not graduate from an AMA- or AOA-approved program, you must have completed three years of

-* Request a complete examination history, including all passing and failing attempts, sent directly to the
+Obtain a complete examination history, including all passing and failing attempts, from the following

-o Federal Licensing Examination (FLEX), United States Medical Licensing Examination (USMLE), and
+Federal Licensing Examination (FLEX), United States Medical Licensing Examination (USMLE), and Special

 Request report at www.fsmb.org.

-o National Board of Medical Examiners (NBME) examination administered by the National Board of
+National Board of Medical Examiners (NBME) examination administered by the National Board of Medical

-o National Board of Osteopathic Medical Examiners (NBOME) Comprehensive Osteopathic Medical
+National Board of Osteopathic Medical Examiners (NBOME) Comprehensive Osteopathic Medical Licensing

-Licensing Examination (COMLEX-USA) examinations administered by the National Board of Osteopathic
+Examination (COMLEX-USA) examinations administered by the National Board of Osteopathic Medical

-o Qualifying Examination (QE) Part I and Part II conducted by the Medical Council of Canada for the
+Qualifying Examination (QE) Part I and Part II conducted by the Medical Council of Canada for the purpose of

-purpose of awarding the "Licentiate of the Medical Council of Canada" (LMCC).
-Request report at www.mcc.
+awarding the "Licentiate of the Medical Council of Canada" (LMCC).
+Request report at www.mcc.ca.